The iOS 26 Design Guidelines: An Illustrated Guide

 iOS vs. Android App UI Design: The Complete Guide.
 OK, let’s say you think you’re going to be making an Android version of your iPhone app at some point.
 Best to start thinking about some of the design differences now.
 Who knows – you may end up stealing some great ideas from Android design principles.
 This article actually covers a few iOS design paradigms that I didn’t get to here.
 Worth the read!

 The iOS Font Size Guidelines.
 One of the most unexpected parts of getting good at UI design is developing an intuitive sense of what font sizes to use.
 So, to help with that, I wrote the world’s most comprehensive guide to font sizes.
-One part is one iOS apps, and if you’ve gotten this far, you should probably read that too 😜
+One part is on iOS apps, and if you’ve gotten this far, you should probably read that too 😜

 Wrapping It Up